NBISweden/open-science-dm-practices/_episodes/03-political-landscape.md

 #### The political landscape

 Already in 2012, the European Commission recommended the member states to establish national guidelines for Open Access (publications and data).
 The Swedish Research Council (Vetenskapsrådet, VR) submitted a proposal to the government in 2015.
-The government in the Research Bill of 2017 stated an ambition that _“research data underlying scientific publications should be openly accessible at the time of publication”_.
-In 2018, VR was assigned by the government to coordinate national efforts to implement open access to research data.
+The government in the Research Bill of 2016 stated an ambition that _“research data underlying scientific publications should be openly accessible at the time of publication”_.
+In 2017, VR was assigned by the government to coordinate national efforts to implement open access to research data.
+In the Research Bill of 2020, the Government stated _"Regarding research data, the transision [to an Open Science system] shall be fully completed latest by 2026, which implies that research data is made available as open as possible and as closed as necessary"_.

 EU and the G20 have endorsed the FAIR principles.
 EU has established the European Open Science Cloud (EOSC), that aims at being a trusted environment for sharing and analysing data from all publicly funded research.
 Making the FAIR principles work is central to the realisation of this vision.